 A castle and golf course with the sea beyond.

-Barmouth Bridge; Talyllyn Railway; Harlech Castle and Royal St David's Golf Club
+Barmouth Bridge; Talyllyn Railway; Castell Harlech (Harlech Castle) and Royal St David's Golf Club

 Corris Caverns